krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 |**OG** | ✔️  | ✔️  | ✔️  | ✔️  | ✔️  |    | ✔️  |
 |**HM** | ✔️  | ❌ | ✔️  | ✔️  | ✔️  | ✔️  |    |

-1. Convex decomposition can be performed with an appropriate parameter to the convert function.
+1. Convex decomposition of a non-convex watertight mesh can be performed with an appropriate parameter to the convert function.

 These are shown in the following image: